klepas/ozlockcon.com/conduct.md

 <small>[ §6 ]</small>

-If you are subject to or witness unacceptable behaviour, or have any other concerns, please notify a community organiser as soon as possible.
+If you are subject to or witness unacceptable behaviour, or have any other concerns, please notify a anyone from the OzLockCon Crew as soon as possible.
 You can also **<a href="mailto:{{ site.email }}">email us</a>**.

-Additionally, community organisers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behaviour feel safe.
+Additionally, OzLockCon Crew are available to help conference-goers engage with local law enforcement or to otherwise help those experiencing unacceptable behaviour feel safe.
 In the context of in-person events, organisers will also provide escorts as desired by the person experiencing distress.

 ## Addressing grievances

 <small>[ §7 ]</small>

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the event organisers with a concise description of your grievance.
-Your grievance will be handled jointly by the organisers.
+Your grievance will be handled jointly by the OzLockCon Crew.
 As necessary, we may seek legal advice, and seek an outcome directed in the spirit of this Code of Conduct.

 We may chose to make public reference to a warning during and/or after the event, in a general manner.
 In the event of an expulsion or otherwise serious breach of the Code of Conduct, we will publicly make reference to the breach, while respecting first and foremost the desired privacy of any victim(s).